CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 parameter that equals -0.8115.
 We see that this parameter is significant, thus rejecting the null hypothesis stating that the exposition does not predict the outcome.
-In fact, this parameter reflects the change in $log-odds$ for one-unit change in the predictor variable.
+In fact, this parameter reflects the difference in the $log-odds$ of the outcome for one-unit change in the predictor variable.
 Then, given the fact that the predictor variable is binary, 0(no)/1(yes), a shift from 0 to 1, results in a change in the log-odds of -0.8115.
 Therefore, the negative estimate reveals that the non-exposition results as an outcome